smeller1am/MyPortfolio/README.md

 # MyPortfolio
-my work projects for resume
+my work projects for the resume